 This Financial Assistance policy describes the options for patients who qualify for financial assistance, either as a result of medical debt or medical hardship.
 This policy is designed to assist individuals who qualify for less than full coverage under federal Medical Assistance, and state or local programs, but whose patient balances exceed their own ability to pay.
 In addition, this policy outlines the guidelines to be used in completion of the financial assistance application process.
-The hospital will use a number of methods to communicate the policy such as signage, notices, and the hospital website.
+The hospital will use a number of methods to communicate the policy such as signage, notices, an annual ad in the local newspaper and the hospital website.